Neuralstem's cells improve movement in rats with broken spines

 The company recently completed an 18-patient study to test the same cells, codenamed NSI-566, to treat Lou Gehrig's disease, or ALS, a condition where nerve cells of the brain and spinal cord die, hampering the body's ability to control muscle movement.

-Other companies that are developing treatments for ALS include Biogen Idec Inc (BIIB.O), Cytokinetics Inc (CYTK.O) and BrainStorm Cell Therapeutics BCLI.OB.
+Other companies that are developing treatments for ALS include Biogen Idec Inc, Cytokinetics Inc and BrainStorm Cell Therapeutics.

 (Reporting by Adithya Venkatesan and Zeba Siddiqui in Bangalore; Editing by Don Sebastian)